 A Missouri divorce can be the hardest thing a man will go through.
 Cordell & Cordell is dedicated to providing you with a partner to help you accomplish your divorce goals.

-Call 1-866-DADS-LAW or the numbers listed to the right to your local office to schedule a Missouri divorce or family law consultation with one of our Missouri divorce attorneys for men.
+Call 1-866-DADS-LAW or your local office to schedule a Missouri divorce or family law consultation with one of our Missouri divorce attorneys for men.

 Missouri Divorce FAQ

 What are the grounds for filing for divorce in Missouri?Missouri is a no-fault state.
 It is not necessary to show that either one of the parties was at fault.
 The statutory basis for a divorce in Missouri is that there is no reasonable likelihood that the marriage can be preserved and, therefore, the marriage is irretrievably broken.